ynzhou1/ynzhou/README.md

 (8) Load external dataset.<br>
 (9) Predict external dataset.<br>

+### Citation<br>
-If you find this repo useful for your research, please consider citing the papers:
+If you find the models useful for your research, please consider citing the papers:

 ```
 @article{zhou2024toxmpnn,